nomisRev/exposed-resultrow-transformer/README.md

-# Kotlin Compiler Plugin template
+# Kotlin Compiler Plugin for Exposed SQL

-This is a template project for writing a compiler plugin for the Kotlin compiler.
+This is a compiler plugin for the Kotlin compiler that generates extension functions for the [Exposed SQL library](https://github.com/JetBrains/Exposed) to convert database rows to data classes.

+## Features

+- Automatically generates extension functions to convert `ResultRow` objects to data classes
+- Generates extension functions to convert `Iterable<ResultRow>` to `Iterable<YourDataClass>`
+- Performs compile-time validation to ensure:
+  - Annotated classes are data classes
+  - Data class properties match table columns
+  - Table classes extend the Exposed `Table` class

 ## Details

 This project has three modules:
 - The [`:compiler-plugin`](compiler-plugin/src) module contains the compiler plugin itself.
-- The [`:plugin-annotations`](plugin-annotations/src/commonMain/kotlin) module contains annotations which can be used in user code for interacting with compiler plugin.
+- The [`:plugin-annotations`](plugin-annotations/src/main/kotlin) module contains annotations which can be used in user code for interacting with the compiler plugin.
 - The [`:gradle-plugin`](gradle-plugin/src) module contains a simple Gradle plugin to add the compiler plugin and annotation dependency to a Kotlin project.

 Extension point registration:
 - K2 Frontend (FIR) extensions can be registered in `SimplePluginRegistrar`.
 - All other extensions (including K1 frontend and backend) can be registered in `SimplePluginComponentRegistrar`.

+## Usage

+1. Apply the Gradle plugin to your project
+2. Annotate your data classes with `@SomeAnnotation(YourTable::class)`
+3. Use the generated extension functions: `resultRow.toYourDataClass()` and `resultRows.toYourDataClasss()`

 ## Tests